N0edL/HaCasa-Next/docs/index.md

 ## Contributing

 Got a card idea that fits the HaCasa Next vibe?
-Create it using the `hcn_` prefix and share it with the community!
+Create it in `custom_templates` and share it with the community!
 Check the [Contributing](#contributing) section to get started.

 Let’s build something awesome together.